 Written Statement of Behaviour Principles

-Our vision of creating m, a safe, happy and respectful learning environment where every child is encouraged to aspire to reach their potential and our 7 school values underpin our behaviour principles.
+Our vision is creating a safe, happy and respectful learning environment where everyone is encouraged to do their best.

 Our Behaviour Principles are as follows:

 - All members of the school community to adhere to our school rule of respect and therefore behave in a polite and considerate manner showing respect for themselves, each other and to the school itself.

 - Every pupil understands that they have the right to feel safe, valued and respected, and learn free from the disruption of others.